firefly-iii/docs/new-docs/concepts/accounts.md

 #### Shared asset accounts

 Shared asset accounts are shared with a partner, roommate or spouse.
 Use this to indicate that both (all) of you have access to this account.
 In Firefly III itself, you won't be able to actually share access between accounts, so this indication is purely for you.

+#### Savings account

+A type to indicate it's a savings account.

+#### Cash wallet

+Can be used to track cash expenses, which I personally don't recommend btw.

 #### Credit cards